micahbaldonado/Clinical_Translations_Final_Project/README.md

 # Clinical Translations Final Project: AI Emotional Companion
-### Note to my teammates: will change name once class ends so you guys can fork this!
+### Note to my teammates: will change repo name once class ends so you guys can fork this!

 > **HUGE THANKS** to **Kity**, **Kristi**, and **Renu** for their incredible support in building the website and for being such a huge inspiration!!!
 > This project was originally created for the **AI Agents Competition** hosted by the **CMU Data Science Club** .